ioBroker-Bot/ioBroker.flexcharts/README.md

 Flexcharts v0.6.0 is based on this new release and offers new features:
 * brand new default theme
-* passing over an unlimited number of own themes
+* possibility to pass over an unlimited number of own themes
 * dynamic theme switching, a typical scenario is listening to the system's dark mode and dynamically adjusting the chart's theme (add http parameter `&darkmode=auto` to activate)
 * new chart types
-* passing over an unlimited number of event driven functions
+* possibility to pass over an unlimited number of event driven functions

 **Remark:** You may keep to **ECharts v5 default theme** by simply adding the http parameter `&themev5`, e.g. `http://localhost:8082/flexcharts/echarts.html?source=state&id=flexcharts.0.info.chart1&themev5`